-TRUTH: It would be convenient if terminology was always correct, but in this case they’ve got it backwards.
+TRUTH: It would be convenient if the terminology was always correct, but in this case, they have it backwards.
 It is the length of the dark period—not the light period—that triggers flowering in short- and long-day plants.
 These types of plants have photoreceptors that can detect light above normal moonlight.

 If a short-day plant is exposed to dark periods of 12 hours or so, it will begin to generate flowering hormones for a couple of weeks.
 These hormones will be used to trigger or continue flowering during the next light period.
 If the dark period is shortened or interrupted, the level of flowering hormones will drop, and the plant will revert to non-flowering growth.

 MYTH: Most plant problems can be traced back to a nutrient deficiency.

 TRUTH: As long as an appropriate fertilizer is used properly, there is something else likely to blame for the majority of plant problems.
 Improper growing media moisture levels, lighting issues, humidity problems and heat issues all tend to be more common problems.
 One reason for the confusion is that many common mistakes, such as overwatering, interfere with nutrient uptake, causing plants to appear underfed.

 MYTH: Vitamin B1 is good for plants and is an important additive to include in a nutrient regimen.